-Associate Director, Gender, Sexuality & Women’s Studies Program
+Associate Director, Progam in Gender, Sexuality & Women’s Studies

 345 Fisher Bennett Hall

 Gwendolyn Beetham is Associate Director of the GSWS Program.
 She has worked for gender research organizations around the world and has taught gender studies at the London School of Economics, Rutgers University, and Brooklyn College.
-She received her PhD in Gender Studies from the Gender Institute at the London School of Economics and her BA from Kenyon College.
+She received her MSc and PhD in Gender Studies from the Gender Institute at the London School of Economics and her BA from Kenyon College.

 A dedicated activist scholar, Gwendolyn is committed to bridging the research practice divide and has taken on many projects in support of this goal.
-She edited the first academic journal issue dedicated to feminist blogging, founded the Academic Feminist, a series on the popular feminist blog Feministing.com, and writes about parenting for She Knows and Parents.com.
+She edited the first academic journal issue dedicated to feminist blogging, founded the Academic Feminist series on Feministing.com, and writes about parenting for She Knows and Parents.com.
 Gwendolyn has been a fellow at the Democratizing Knowledge Project's Summer Institute (2017) and the Institute for Research on Women at Rutgers University (2015-2016).
-She has held leadership positions at the National Women’s Studies Association and has supported the Third Wave Fund - the only activist fund led by and for women of color, intersex, queer, and trans folks under 35 years old in the US - for over a decade.
+She has held leadership positions at the National Women’s Studies Association and has supported the Third Wave Fund - the only activist fund led by and for women of color, intersex, queer, and trans youth in the US - for over a decade.
 At Penn, Gwendolyn is an active member of the LGBTQ Faculty Diversity Working Group and has completed the Anti-Violence Advocate Training through Penn Violence Prevention.